 An online survey was developed to estimate the number of new construction and major renovation projects likely to occur, to assess current health promoting practices that are being used in schools, and to identify barriers to supporting student healthy eating and physical activity.
 The online survey was administered by MDE in May 2014 to an existing listserv of school principals.
 The survey was also administered in June 2014 by two statewide professional associations representing secondary and elementary principals.
-The Minnesota Elementary School Principals Association listsery reached approximately 820 licensed principals and assistant principals across the state, and the Minnesota Association of Secondary School Principals was sent to 615 principals.
+The Minnesota Elementary School Principals Association listserv reached approximately 820 licensed principals and assistant principals across the state, and the Minnesota Association of Secondary School Principals was sent to 615 principals.
 A total of 99 principals completed the survey, representing four percent of public schools in the state.
 The low number of responses may be the result of the survey being administered at the end of the school year.
 It is important to note that the survey results may not fully reflect the experience in all schools.
-Information from the survey was used to increase understanding of barriers to supporting student health and wellness, but could not be used to estimate how often health-promoting practices are currently being used in schools.
+Information from the survey was used to estimate how often health-promoting practices are currently being used in schools.